The goal of my editing service boils down to one thing—making you look good.

 Proofreading entails only correcting blatant errors in spelling, grammar, punctuation, incorrect vocabulary and missing words.
 If something you’ve written is awkward, but grammatically correct, it will stay that way.

 Because this is a more superficial edit that tends to go more quickly than copyediting, the rate is lower.
+The final quoted rate will depend on the level of proofreading needed, as determined by examination of the manuscript you send.

 Ready to get started?
 Contact me for a quote!